kairosity/mp4-lionize/README.md

 <br>

-- Clicking any of the truncated order reference numbers bring the user to that order's individual summary page, which on vertical mobile stacks the titles above each respective value.
+- Clicking any of the truncated order reference numbers brings the user to that order's individual summary page, which on vertical mobile stacks the titles above each respective value.

 <br>